-During web app penetration testing we are often asked: “If we implement the SameSite cookie attribute, will it be enough to protect the application from Cross-site Request Forgery (CSRF) attacks?
+During web security assessments we are often asked: “If we implement the SameSite cookie attribute, will it be enough to protect the application from Cross-site Request Forgery (CSRF) attacks?

 The short answer is no, primarily due to the implementation mechanism being a client –side control (it is dependent on the browser implementing the cookie attribute).